Countries of the United Kingdom: Identity and nationality

-The state-funded Northern Ireland Life and Times Survey, part of a joint project between the University of Ulster and Queen's University Belfast, has addressed the issue of identity in since it started polling in 1998.
+The state-funded Northern Ireland Life and Times Survey, part of a joint project between the University of Ulster and Queen's University Belfast, has addressed the issue of identity since it started polling in 1998.
 It reported that 37% of people identified as British, whilst 29% identified as Irish and 24% identified as Northern Irish.
 3% opted to identify themselves as Ulster, whereas 7% stated 'other'.
 Of the two main religious groups, 68% of Protestants identified as British as did 6% of Catholics; 60% of Catholics identified as Irish as did 3% of Protestants.
 21% of Protestants and 26% of Catholics identified as Northern Irish.

 For Northern Ireland, however, the results of the Life & Times Survey are not the whole story.
 The poll asks for a single preference, whereas many people easily identify as any combination of British and Irish, or British, Northern Irish and Irish, or Irish and Northern Irish.
 The 2014 Life & Times Survey addressed this to an extent by choosing two of the options from the identity question: British and Irish.
 It found that, while 28% of respondents stated they felt "British not Irish" and 26% felt "Irish not British", 39% of respondents felt some combination of both identities.
 Six percent chose 'other description'.

 The identity question is confounded further by identity with politics and religion, and particularly by a stance on the constitutional status of Northern Ireland.
 Again in 2014, the Life & Times Survey asked what respondents felt should be the "long term future for Northern Ireland".
 66% of respondents felt the future should be as a part of the UK, with or without devolved government.
 17% felt that Northern Ireland should unify with the Republic of Ireland.
 50% of specifically Roman Catholics considered that the long-term future should be as part of the UK, with 32% opting for separation.
 87% of respondents identifying as any Protestant denomination opted for remaining part of the UK, with only 4% opting for separation.
 Of those respondents who declared no religion, 62% opted for remaining part of the UK, with 9% opting for separation.

 Following devolution and the significant broadening of autonomous governance throughout the UK in the late 1990s, debate has taken place across the United Kingdom on the relative value of full independence, an option that was rejected by the Scottish people in the 2014 Scottish independence referendum.